Prapthi564/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03_BonusLab_Create_canvas_app_Copilot.md

 1. Locate the **Visit Date** field (or equivalent field) and in the **What would you like to do next?** box, enter the text: `Remove the Visit Date Field (or equivalent field)`.

-   >**Note**: If required, update the field name to be removed from relevant table name.
+   > **Note**: If required, update the field name to be removed from the relevant table name.

 1. Select the **Go** button.